Toyota returns; wants time to show it's changed

-TOKYO, Nov 5 (Reuters) - For most companies, trebling quarterly profit to almost $3 billion and outselling all global rivals would be welcome news.
-But for Toyota Motor Corp , Japan’s biggest car maker, it’s still too early to say it has emerged from years of crisis.
+TOKYO (Reuters) - For most companies, trebling quarterly profit to almost $3 billion and outselling all global rivals would be welcome news.
+But for Toyota Motor Corp (7203.T), Japan’s biggest car maker, it’s still too early to say it has emerged from years of crisis.

 Toyota is likely to say later on Monday that it earned a net profit of 228.8 billion yen ($2.9 billion) in July-September, close to three times its year-ago profit when it was still reeling from the Japan earthquake and tsunami and Thai floods that ruptured its supply chain.